-So many nonprofits associate fundraising exclusively with grant writing.
-But the truth is that grant writing is an extremely competitive process, and because there’s often a low chance of success—10 percent is the industry standard—grant writing should not be relied on as your nonprofit’s sole source of income.
+So many nonprofits associate a fundraising plan exclusively with grant writing.
+But the truth is that grant writing is an extremely competitive process.
+And because there’s often a low chance of success—10 percent is the industry standard—grant writing should not be relied on as your nonprofit’s sole source of income.

 Consider adding these fundraising streams to your nonprofit’s income budget:

 - Develop a membership system

 - Use your board members as fundraising assistants who can make important donor connections

 - Participate in GiveBIG days and other community fundraising events

 - Solicit major gifts and develop legacy gifts

 - Seek strategic partners with major companies in your community

 - Register for programs like Amazon Smile